 Hidden in supply chains to avoid detection

 When it comes to disguising their crimes and preserving profits, traffickers are highly sophisticated.
-They know global supply chains offer the best cover for masking the
+They know global supply chains offer the best cover for masking the illegal forced labour that keeps them in business.
+And because traffickers are adroit at hiding their practices, businesses can be completely unaware that their supply chains, partnerships and operations are exposed to such crimes.

-conduct for all business enterprises wherever they operate”.
-As such, conducting due diligence to mitigate and prevent exposure to trafficking, is a vital part of corporate
+Nevertheless, as the UN’s Guiding Principles on Business and Human Rights make clear, “the responsibility to respect human rights is a global standard of expected conduct for all business enterprises wherever they operate”.
+As such, conducting due diligence to mitigate and prevent exposure to trafficking, is a vital part of corporate Environmental, Social and Governance considerations.

 Due diligence to identify, assess and mitigate risks